Skip to main content

 You might want to keep two shells open: one in $WORKSHOP for scripts and one in $WORKSPACE for mod commands.

-1. First, clone the Moderne Migration Practice workshop which contains some helper scripts and metadata about the example projects.
+1. Clone the Moderne Migration Practice workshop which contains helper scripts, the wave-aware repos.csv file organized by wave, and metadata about the example projects.

 mkdir -p $PROJECTS